elaforge/karya/doc/overview.md

 apply instrument-specific restrictions or idioms, such as selecting a string for a given pitch, or adding pitch sloppiness to especially rapid notes.
 Another may simply put a "pizz" attribute on a note or section of score, or slide between two pitches in a certain way.
+Calls may vary by instrument or scale, so a piano synthesizer might implement a slur as a change in note duration, while a sampler might interpret it as a keyswitch or control change.

-Scores are composed hierarchically, and there's no strict division between call that modifies or emits a single note and one that modifies or produces an entire piece.
-Calls can take arguments and be written with custom symbols, and when the existing ones aren't sufficient you can write your own.
+    Scores are composed hierarchically, and there's no strict division between call that modifies or emits a single note and one that modifies or produces an entire piece, so the entire score is a call too.
+Calls can take arguments and be written with custom symbols, and when the existing ones aren't sufficient you can create your own.

 - Pitch control.
 You have full control over the pitch of each note, and can apply customized forms of vibrato, portamento, vocal ornaments, or whatever else, all within whatever scale is in use.
 The same goes for other control signals.
+The MIDI backend can automatically multiplex an instrument across multiple channels to keep control changes isolated to their intended notes.

 - Scales.
 Scales can use custom symbols and can take arguments for per-note pitch variations.
 Scale pitches can depend on signals (e.g. a gradually